 UC Riverside has created a microgrid testbed with integrated V2G capabilities.
-The system utilizes both light duty passenger EVs and larger transit vehicles.
+The system has demonstrated vehicle to building and/or vehicle to grid capabilities for both light duty passenger EVs and larger transit vehicles.

 Research is focused on system architectures, controls, optimization, energy management, and communications.